Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Materials and Methods

 \subsection{Preprocessing data set}

 The data set was selected from Kaggle, a well-known platform for data science and machine learning research.
 This data set contains brain magnetic resonance images with identical segmentation masks, which are usually used to train and evaluate brain tumor segmentation models~\cite{dataset}.
 This data set consists of approximately 2,200 brain magnetic resonance images, each with a binary segmentation mask that highlights the tumor part at the pixel level.
 It is intended for semantic segmentation function and has been mostly used in research and public notebooks on Kaggle to train and evaluate deep learning models such as U-Net and its variants for brain tumor analysis.
 It was originally provided in the "COCO annotation" format, where the images and their corresponding labels were stored separately in a JSON file.
 The first preprocessing script in Python was developed to reorganize the data set into a folder directory structure suitable for image classification tasks.
 The script parses the annotation file, maps each image to its corresponding category, and saves the images to dedicated folders that represent each class: 730 training, 219 validating and 97 testing items for normal images, and 770 training, 210 validating and 118 testing items for tumor images.
-Thus, the train/validation/test ratios were kept and the single original Kaggle split was used only~\cite{dataset}, i.e., 70\%/20\%/10\%, resp.
+Thus, the train/validation / test ratios were kept and the single original Kaggle split was used only~\cite{dataset}, i.e., 70\% / 20\%/ 10,5\%], respectively.
 There was no exact information on the number of slices per patient, neither for the patient-wise representation.
-Because patient identifiers are not available, slice-level leakage between splits cannot be fully ruled out, and the reported performance may be optimistic compared to a strictly patient-wise evaluation.
-See details on the risk of slice-level leakage in brain magnetic resonance imaging classification in~\cite{ref_leakage_paper}.
+Because patient identification is not available, slice-level leakage between splits cannot be fully ruled out, and reported performance may be optimistic compared to a strictly patient-wise evaluation.
+See details on the risk of cut-level leakage in brain magnetic resonance imaging classification in~\cite{ref_leakage_paper}. { As we know, there is no published classification examination of this Kaggle brain tumor dataset.}

 These preprocessing steps enable for smooth integration with convolutional neural network training.